genropy/genropy_saved/docs/genro/webpage_elements/form/form_validations.rst

 javascript validations
 ======================

-    The javascript validations can be used only in the :ref:`webpages <webpage>`, not in the :ref:`database tables <table>`.
+    The javascript validations work on client side, so if you use them in a :ref:`project` remember that they can be used only in the :ref:`webpages <webpage>`, not in the :ref:`database tables <table>`.

-    Some of them support the :ref:`validations_suffixes` (for every validation is specified if the suffixes are supported or not)
+    Some of them support the :ref:`validations_suffixes`: for every validation you find if the suffixes are supported or not.

     They are: